Family Lawyer Financing of Retainer Fees

 Home loan refinancing has relatively high fixed up front fees, maybe as high or close to the amount you need to borrow for an attorney retainer.
 And, as in the car loan case, the interest rate could be higher than on your current loan, therefore the effective rate on the extra balance borrowed would also be higher.
 And it would be much higher because the increased interest rate, in most cases would apply to the larger balances of home loans compared to car loans.

 The only situation where refinancing a home loan would be a good way to obtain money for a lawyer retainer fee would be if you are able to refinance at both a lower interest rate and a larger balance and the lower interest rate offsets the impact of the loan fees on the effective interest rate.
 This could happen only if interest rates have gone down since you got your last home loan, you credit rating has improved, or both.Home Equity Lines Of Credit

 These are mortgage loans where the collateral is the equity on your home.
-You can obtain these if you have no other mortgage loan or if your home is worth more than your existing loan.
+You can obtain these if you have no other mortgage loan or if your home is worth more than your existing loan by a large enough amount (depending on the lender's loan-to-value requirements).
 The loan approval and the interest rate you will pay will depend on your credit rating and the percent of your total line of credit out of the value of your home collateral.

 In home equity lines of credit you typically pay an interest rate that varies by month based on a market interest rate index, such the London Interbank Offer Rate (LIBOR), plus an interest rate spread over the index that will depend on your credit rating.
 As in any line of credit, (such as a credit card) there is a maximum you can borrow, but the outstanding amount borrowed is something you can vary by how much you borrow and how much you pay back.